Mobility decisions, economic dynamics and epidemic: The epidemiologic-economic dynamic model

 \section{The epidemiologic-economic dynamic model}

-We consider an infinite horizon discrete time world with a continuum set of agents, whose individual actions do not modify the evolution of the global epidemic state.
-This is, roughly speaking, the typical setting that is used in the Mean Field Games theory, as discussed in the Introduction.
+We consider an infinite horizon discrete time ($t=0,1,2...$) world with a continuum set of agents, whose individual mass is equal to zero so that the actions of a single agent do not modify the evolution of the global epidemic state and of the aggregate economic variables.

-As in the classical SIRD framework (\citealp{chowell2016mathematical}), at each time period, the disease status $k$ of an agent can be: susceptible ($k=S$); infected ($k=I$); recovered ($k=R$); and died $(k=D)$.
-We then denote the set of possible disease status by $\mathbb{K}$, i.e.
+As in the classical SIRD framework (\citealp{chowell2016mathematical}), at each time, the \textit{health status} $k$ of an agent can be: susceptible ($k=S$); infected ($k=I$); recovered ($k=R$); and deceased $(k=D)$.
+We then denote the set of possible health status by $\mathbb{K}$, i.e.